ncheymol/PowerShell/Intune/README.md

   IntuneWinAppUtil : a bunch of scripts to easily package Win32 apps in Intune

+  Proactive Remediation : the scripts I use in proactive remediation to manage computers

   Bitlocker-backupkey.ps1 : Force Windows 10 to save its Bitlocker recovery key in Azure AD